 " Did you never love, Aunt Lucy ?" asked Eleanor, very softly.
-The question had often more unfortunately." " Did he die, aunt?" asked Eleanor.
+The question had often a meeting of the General Assembly. risen to her lips before, but she had never given it utterance.

-"Yes.
-Eleanor." replied Lucy gravely, " I loved as deeply, as truly as you do now, but
+"Yes, Eleanor," replied Lucy gravely, " I loved as deeply, as truly as you do now, but more unfortunately."